ROCm/aomp/README.md

 - It is a bootstrapped build.
 The built and installed LLVM compiler is used to build library components.
 - Additional package dependencies are required that are not required when installing the AOMP package.

-Building aomp from source requires these dependencies that can be resolved on an ubuntu system with apt-get.
+Building AOMP from source requires these dependencies that can be resolved on an ubuntu system with apt-get.

 ```
    sudo apt-get install cmake g++-5 g++ pkg-config libpci-dev libnuma-dev libelf-dev libffi-dev git python libopenmpi-dev